rainshowerLabs/blutgang/README.md

 Blutgang is a blazing fast, caching, minimalistic load balancer designed with Ethereum's json-rpc in mind.

 Blutgang's main advantage compared to other load balancers is the speed of its cache.
-Historical RPC querries are cached in a local database, bypassing the need for slow, repeating calls to your node.
+Historical RPC queries are cached in a local database, bypassing the need for slow, repeating calls to your node.

 ## Load Balancing